tobert/hal-9001/README.md

 # Goals

-* make easy things easy and hard things possible
+* make easy things easy and hard things accessible
-    * check out the uptime plugin for easy
-* provide full access to low-level APIs to plugins
-    * e.g. Slack plugins can get access to raw events and the full API
-    * support multiple event sources with full API pass-through
+* 15 minutes from getting started to a working bot
-* provide infrastructure for incident management plugins
+* optimize for long-term maintenance
-    * e.g. reaction tracking, archiving, alternate approaches to presence

 # Requirements